vankoto2/ivan-georgiev-employess/README.md

 First you need to install the node_modules.
 Just write in the project directory, in the terminal 'npm install' and press Enter.

-### npm install
+### `npm install`

 In the project directory, in the terminal you need to run:

-### npm run start
+### `npm run start`

 Runs the app in the development mode.
 Automatically opens http://localhost:3000 to view it in the browser.

 ## About App

-In this app you can compare different workers and projects to see the two team members that worked longest on a sigle projects together.
+In this app you can compare different workers and projects to see the two team members that worked together the longest on a sigle projects.

 ## How to use